 These encounters can be breakthroughs in perception or signs of mental illness.
 It is sometimes difficult to tell them apart.
 In either case, we should explore them.
 We should examine their source and why we fear them.
 Ignoring these experiences is a mistake.
 They are opportunities to see what’s behind the veil.

 The Cost of Ignoring the Paranormal

 Ignoring something doesn’t mean that it doesn’t exist.
 Our expectations taint our perception.
 So, enhancing our powers of observation is vital.
-Another thing we need to do is remove the roadblocks of belief that create our expectations, which takes us to the next logical question.
+Another thing we need to do is remove the roadblocks of belief that create our expectations, which take us to the next logical question.

 Learning to Love the Supernatural and Paranormal